-Proposals of stockholders intended to be presented at our annual meeting of stockholders to be held in 2023, including nominations of any person for election to our Board, must be received by us no later than January 10, 2023, which is 120 days prior to the one-year anniversary of the mailing date of the proxy statement for the 2022 Annual Meeting, in order to be included in our proxy statement and form of proxy card relating to that meeting, unless the date of the 2023 annual meeting of stockholders is changed by more than 30 days from the anniversary of our 2022 Annual Meeting, in which case the deadline for such proposals will be a reasonable time before we begin to print and send our proxy materials.
+Proposals of stockholders intended to be presented at our annual meeting of stockholders to be held in 2024, including nominations of any person for election to our Board, must be received by us no later than January 9, 2024, which is 120 days prior to the one-year anniversary of the mailing date of the proxy statement for the 2023 Annual Meeting, in order to be included in our proxy statement and form of proxy card relating to that meeting, unless the date of the 2024 annual meeting of stockholders is changed by more than 30 days from the anniversary of our 2023 Annual Meeting, in which case the deadline for such proposals will be a reasonable time before we begin to print and send our proxy materials.
 These proposals must comply with the requirements as to form and substance established by the SEC in Rule 14a-8 of the Exchange Act for such proposals in order to be included in the proxy statement.

 In addition, our amended and restated bylaws establish an advance notice procedure with regard to certain matters, including stockholder proposals and nominations of any person for election to our Board not included in our proxy statement, to be brought before an annual meeting of stockholders.
 In general, notice that meets the requirements set forth in our amended and restated bylaws must be received at our principal executive offices not less than 90 calendar days nor more than 120 calendar days prior to the first anniversary of the preceding year's annual meeting.
-Therefore, to be presented at our 2023 annual meeting of stockholders, such a proposal must be received by us no earlier than February 22, 2023, and no later than March 24, 2023.
-However, if the date of the annual meeting is more than 30 days before or more than 60 days after such anniversary date, notice must be received not earlier than the close of business on the 120th calendar day prior to such annual meeting and not later than the later of the close of business on the 90th calendar day prior to such annual meeting was first made.
-If the stockholder fails to give notice by these dates, then the persons named as proxies in the proxies solicited by the Board for the 2023 annual meeting may exercise discretionary voting power regarding any such proposal.
+Therefore, to be presented at our 2024 annual meeting of stockholders, such a proposal must be received by us no earlier than February 21, 2024, and no later than March 22, 2024.
+However, if the date of the annual meeting is more than 30 days before or more than 60 days after such anniversary date, notice must be received not earlier than the close of business on the 120th calendar day prior to such annual meeting and not later than the later of the close of business on the 90th calendar day prior to such annual meeting and the close of business on the 90th calendar day prior to such annual meeting and the day on which public disclosure of the date of such annual meeting was first made.
+If the stockholder fails to give notice by these dates, then the persons named as proxies in the proxies solicited by the Board for the 2024 annual meeting may exercise discretionary voting power regarding any such proposal.
 Stockholders are advised to review our amended and restated bylaws which also specify requirements as to the form and content of a stockholder's notice.

-In addition to satisfying the foregoing requirements under our amended and restated bylaws, to comply with the universal proxy rules (once they become effective), shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 23, 2023.
+In addition to satisfying the foregoing requirements under our amended and restated bylaws, to comply with the universal proxy rules (once they become effective), shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 22, 2024.

-We intend to file a proxy statement and WHITE proxy card with the SEC in connection with its solicitation of proxies for our 2023 Annual Meeting.
+We intend to file a proxy statement and WHITE proxy card with the SEC in connection with its solicitation of proxies for our 2024 Annual Meeting.
 Stockholders may obtain our proxy statement (and any amendments and supplements thereto) and other documents as and when filed by the Company with the SEC without charge from the SEC's website at: www.sec.gov.